Skip to content

 While there are lots of consumer-focused products to catch these microplastics, like the GuppyBag, we have a big issue with how sewage is treated in the UK.

-In George Monbiot’s recent Guardian column, he pointed out that a modern, well-run sewage works should remove 99% of microplastics from our wastewater.
+George Monbiot pointed out in his Guardian column that a modern, well-run sewage works should remove 99% of microplastics from our wastewater.

 The first issue here is that our privately owned sewage network has been pumping raw sewage onto our beaches and into our waterways.
 This is even happening near us with sewage entering the Tyne and in the Wear.
 Most of these events occur because of storm overflows, where our outdated sewage systems cannot deal with excess rainfall, and use these overflows as an emergency release valve.
 The purpose is to stop sewage backing up in our homes and businesses but the consequences are that our wastewater goes straight into our waterways.